ItsZay12/ItsZay12/README.md

 - 👋 Hi, I’m @ItsZay12
 - 👀 I’m interested in learning
 - 🌱 I’m currently learning csci
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me; you can't
+- 📫 How to reach me; iaeiland@live.com

 <!---
 ItsZay12/ItsZay12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.